 With online holiday sales predicted to be higher than ever before and the Amazon effect, well, in full effect, we’re all sure to have oodles of packages delivered to our doors over the next few weeks.
 You would think that means plenty of opportunity for holiday cardboard recycling but according to the experts, that’s not always the case.

-A USA Today analysis of several industry studies on cardboard use shows Americans are sending more corrugated cardboard to the landfill than to recycling plants compared to past years.
+A USA Today analysis of several industry studies on cardboard use shows Americans are sending more corrugated cardboard to landfills than to recycling plants compared to past years.
 Oftentimes the reason is poor cardboard recycling practices at the curb, among other factors.

 In Cuyahoga County, it’s easy to recycle cardboard boxes and containers when you follow a few simple steps.